 Converting PDFs with custom fonts to Office documents after displaying

-When you convert a PDF with custom fonts to an Office document, Nutrient Web SDK might not have access to these fonts due to licensing constraints.
-In this case, Nutrient replaces unavailable fonts with their equivalents (for example, Arial with Noto) by default.
-To make sure the output Office document uses the same fonts as the original PDF, provide the path to the custom font files to Nutrient.
+When you convert a PDF with custom fonts to an Office document, Nutrient Web SDK can’t access those fonts by default because of licensing constraints.
+In that case, it substitutes missing fonts with equivalents (for example, Arial with Noto).

-1. Load the custom fonts.
-For more information, see adding custom fonts.
+1. Load custom fonts.
+For more information, refer to the adding custom fonts guide.

 2. Load the source PDF (optional).
-To load the document without a user interface visible to the user, use the headless parameter.
+If you want to load the document without showing the UI, use the headless parameter.

 3. Make changes to the document (optional).
 For example, add annotations.

-5. Save the output document.
-The exportOffice method returns a Promise that resolves to an ArrayBuffer containing the output Office document.
-You can use the resulting ArrayBuffer to download or persist the output Office document in storage.
-For more information on downloading or persisting the exported ArrayBuffer, see the guides on saving a document.
+5. Save the output document. exportOffice returns a Promise that resolves to an ArrayBuffer with the output Office document.
+Use that buffer to download the file or store it.
+For more information, refer to the guides on saving a document.

 The following example loads a PDF and exports it to an Office document: